Kousik8436/Demo/README.md

 # Demo
-For looking how it is work
+For looking how it is work.